highcharts/highcharts/docs/dashboards/style-by-css.md

 ### Highlights

-To style the highlights of edited renderTo:
+To style the highlights of edited cell:
 ```css
 .highcharts-dashboards-toolbar-cell-outline {
     border-color: red;